1. Home

 • If you only allow a few machines to connect remotely, list them in the IPS (SEPARATED BY ‘,’) field.

-• Click on the CREATE button.
+• Click on the ADD button.

 1. Your SSH key is then displayed in the SSH Keys window: